sheabunge/bp-security-check/readme.txt

 3. If you want to use the more secure reCAPTCHA mode, you will need to [register your site with Google](https://www.google.com/recaptcha/admin) and enter the site and secret keys.
 Otherwise, choose the 'legacy math method' to turn on security checks.

 == Changelog ==

+= 3.2.0 (2017-02-18) =
+* Improved styling of reCAPTCHA on login and lost password pages
+* Added additional reCAPTCHA options for a dark theme and audio captcha

 = 3.1.0 (2017-02-16) =
 * Move registration security question to just above submit button